waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Primary Goal:** Deliver Kenya to Fisher on Route 31.
 - **Secondary Goal:** Travel to Mahogany Town (Route 42).
 - **Tertiary Goal:** Train Party to Level 30+.
-- **Immediate Action:** Fly to Violet City.
+- **Immediate Action:** Confirm Fly to Violet City.
-  1. Mistral Selected.
+  1. Map Open.
+Cursor at New Bark Town.
-  2. Select FLY (A -> A).
+  2. Input: Left (to Cherrygrove) -> Up (to Violet) -> A (Confirm).
-  3. Verify Fly Map Open.
+  3. Land in Violet City.
-  4. Navigate to Violet City (Up).
+  4. Walk East to Route 31.
-  5. Confirm.
+  5. Deliver Mail to Fisher (17, 7).
 - **Hypothesis:** The game expects ALL CAPS for the password phrase.
 - **Backup:** If this fails, I will search for the "Sleeping Man" Cooltrainer M at (33, 9) again, but logic points to the Fisher (who asked for mail and was sleeping).
 - **Hypothesis:** The game expects ALL CAPS for the password phrase.